Keep It Clean Review: Story, Cast, Rating & Final Verdict

 The total runtime of Keep It Clean is 75 minutes (1h 15m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 4.6/10, and global collection metrics, Keep It Clean stands as a challenging project for the creators.
-It remains an essential piece of the 1956 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 4.6/10, and global performance metrics, Keep It Clean is classified as a AVERAGE.
+It remains an essential part of the 1956 cinematic calendar.

 Frequently Asked Questions